 Here is a simplified diagram of a condenser microphone transducer element:

 This capacitor is made up of a movable front plate (the diaphragm) and a stationary backplate.
-In order to function properly, the capacitor must hold a fixed charge.
+To function properly, the capacitor must hold a fixed charge.
 This charge can be supplied via electret material, DC bias voltage, phantom power, or an external power supply.

 With a fixed charge, any change in capacitance causes an inversely proportional change in voltage.
 Fortunately, the distance between the two plates is a factor in the capacitance of the condenser capsule.